 There’s no denying it – winter is well and truly upon us, and for many people that can mean a slight change in mood.
-You may not be able to put your finger on what exactly is wrong, but with the festival season over and fewer daylight hours, it’s natural to feel less motivated and a little ‘off’ in the winter months.
+You may not be able to put your finger on what exactly is wrong, but with the impacts of the COVID-19 pandemic, gloomy winter weather and also fewer daylight hours, it’s natural to feel less motivated and a little ‘off’ in the winter months.

 Winter is a really important time to focus your energy on looking after your mental health and wellbeing.
 Getting a regular dose of nature is a great way to achieve this.

 Evidence shows that spending time in the great outdoors can help reduce your stress levels, improve your concentration and generally help you to feel happier.

 So what are you waiting for?
 Step outside and incorporate any of these simple five actions into your day or week.

 Connecting with family, friends, or even your neighbours can help give you a sense of belonging.
 Head to a local park or national park with the people that matter the most to you, go for a walk or a camping trip and reconnect.

 Winter is a great time for camping as you can rug up and share stories around a campfire.
 There are plenty of great camping spots close to metropolitan Adelaide if you are looking for a quick escape.
 Mount Remarkable National Park has fantastic camping facilities if you are looking for a more remote getaway.

 Get outdoors and stay active in winter – it’ll get your endorphins flowing.
 You don’t have to head to the gym either: walking, running and or riding in a park can be incredibly refreshing and even more enjoyable in cooler weather.